CyrusDeanxc/Bruce-Lee-Tribute-Page/README.md

 # Bruce-Lee-Tribute-Page
-Bruce lee martial art legend tribute page built from scratch no google
+built from scratch no google hard af